Naseband/ProcessLoopbackCapture/README.md

 A relatively simple class that uses Windows' AudioClient in loopback capture mode to capture audio coming from one process and its children only.

 Calls a user-provided callback with the resulting audio data in little endian unsigned char PCM format.
-Supports 8, 16, 24 and 32 bit and any common Sample Rate up to 384,000Hz.
+Supports 8-32 bit PCM Int/Float and any Sample Rate between 1 kHz and 384 kHz.

 Based on the [original ApplicationLoopbackCapture example](https://github.com/microsoft/windows-classic-samples/tree/main/Samples/ApplicationLoopback) but does not require WIL/WRL to be installed or included.
 Also fixes a few bugs and leaks.
 This version allows the AudioClient to be restarted at any point, including the same process.

-Uses [cameron314's readerwriterqueue](https://github.com/cameron314/readerwriterqueue) to transport samples from the main audio thread to the user callback via a helper thread.
+(Optionally) uses [cameron314's readerwriterqueue](https://github.com/cameron314/readerwriterqueue) to transport samples from the main audio thread to the user callback via a helper thread.
 This allows the user callback to be non-time-critical at the cost of a delay between the actual audio output and the callback.
 This is usually the best option if you plan on storing audio data without worrying about audio glitches due to allocation or io operations.

 For applications where latency is a concern, the usage of the queue and intermediate buffer/thread can be disabled at run-time or compile-time which results in the callback to be called from the main audio thread directly.
 In this mode it is your responsibility to handle the audio data without blocking for longer than the AudioClient's buffer duration.
-In loopback mode, the buffer duration seems to be unaffected by buffer size and always uses 10ms, but this may vary depending on the Windows Version used.
+In loopback mode, the buffer duration seems to be unaffected by buffer size and always uses 10ms, but this may vary depending on the actual device.

 To disable the use of the queue and intermediate buffer at run-time, use SetIntermediateBufferEnabled(false) before starting the capture.

-To disable the use of the queue at compile-time (and remove the dependency on readerwriterqueue) define PROCESS_LOOPBACK_CAPTURE_NO_QUEUE as a preprocessor definition.
+To disable the use of the queue at compile-time (and remove the dependency on readerwriterqueue) define PROCESS_LOOPBACK_CAPTURE_NO_QUEUE as a preprocessor macro.
 This will also disable the SetIntermediateBufferEnabled function, because an intermediate buffer is not available.

 # Usage

 To start capturing an application, create an instance of the ProcessLoopbackCapture class and a callback that it can use.

-The ProcessLoopbackCapture class can be instantiated globally, locally or dynamically.

 ```
 #include <ProcessLoopbackCapture.h>